 - 20. a.
-Calculate Kim's opportunity cost of a pie and Liam's opportunity cost of a pie. - If Kim spends an hour baking pies, she gains 40 pies but forgoes 400 cakes.
-Kim's opportunity cost of 1 pie is (400 cakes)/(40 pies), or 10 cakes per pie.
+Calculate Kim's opportunity cost of a pie and Liam's opportunity cost of a pie.

+If Kim spends an hour baking pies, she gains 40 pies but forgoes 400 cakes.
+Kim's opportunity cost of I pie is (400 cakes)/(40 pies), or 10 cakes per pie.
 If Liam spends an hour baking pies, he gains 100 pies but forgoes 200 cakes.
-Liam's opportunity cost of 1 pie is (200 cakes)/(100 pies), or 2 cakes per pie. - b.
-If each spends 30 minutes of each hour producing pies and 30 minutes producing cakes, how many pies and cakes does each produce?

-Kim produces 20 pies and 200 cakes.
+Liam's opportunity cost of I pie is (200 cakes)/(100 pies), or 2 cakes per pie. - b.
+If each spends 30 minutes of each hour producing pies and 30 minutes producing cakes, how many pies and cakes does each produce? - Kim produces 20 pies and 200 cakes.
 Liam produces 50 pies and 100 cakes.
-The total number produced is 70 pies and 300 cakes.
+The total number produced is 70 pies and 300 cakes. - c.

-c.
 Who has a comparative advantage in producing (i) pies and (ii) cakes?

-Liam has the comparative advantage in producing pies because his opportunity cost of producing a pie is less than Kim's opportunity cost of producing a pie.
-Kim has the comparative advantage in producing cakes because her opportunity cost of producing a cake is less than Liam's opportunity cost of producing a cake.
+Liam has the comparative advantage in producing pies because his opportunity cost of a pie is less than Kim's opportunity cost.
+Kim has the comparative advantage in producing cakes because her opportunity cost of a cake is less than Liam's opportunity cost.

-21. a.
-Draw a graph of Kim's PPF and Liam's PPF and show the point at which each produces when they spend 30 minutes of each hour producing pies and 30 minutes producing cakes.
+21. a Draw a graph of Kim's PPF and Liam's PPF and show the point at which each produces when they spend 30 minutes of each hour producing pies and 30 minutes producing cakes.